3 Weeks in Turkey Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

-Turkey is a transcontinental country located mainly in Western Asia with a small portion in Europe.
-It shares borders with Georgia in the Northeast, the Aegean sea to the west, the Black sea to the north, Syria and the Mediterranean sea to the south, Iraq to the southeast, Bulgaria and Greece to the northwest, and Iran, Azerbaijan, and Armenia to the east.
+Turkey is a transcontinental country located mainly in Western Asia, with a small portion in Europe.
+It shares borders with Georgia in the Northeast, the Aegean Sea to the west, the Black Sea to the north, Syria and the Mediterranean Sea to the south, Iraq to the southeast, Bulgaria and Greece to the northwest, and Iran, Azerbaijan, and Armenia to the east.

 RELATED POSTS: 3 weeks in Europe on a budget and 3 weeks in Israel, Jordan, and Palestine